Economy of Malaysia: Monetary policy

 The fixed exchange rate was abandoned in favour of the floating exchange rate in July 2005, hours after China announced the same move.
 At this point, the Ringgit was still not internationalised.
 The Ringgit continued to strengthen to 3.18 to the dollar by March 2008 and appreciated as low as 2.94 to the dollar in May 2011.
 Meanwhile, many aspects of capital control have been slowly relaxed by Bank Negara Malaysia.
 However, the government continues to not internationalise the Ringgit.
 The government stated that the Ringgit will be internationalised once it is ready.

 Bank Negara Malaysia for the time being, uses interest rate targeting.
-The Overnight Policy Rate (OPR) is their policy instrument, and is used to guide the short term interbank rates which will hopefully influence inflation and economic growth.
+The Overnight Policy Rate (OPR) is their policy instrument, used to guide the short term interbank rates which is designed to target a desired inflation and economic growth rate.